Najafgarh

-Najafgarh is a town in the South West Delhi district of National Capital Territory of Delhi, India.
-It is one of the three subdivisions of the Southwest Delhi district.
-Najafgarh is located in south western part of Delhi sharing its territory with Gurugram and Bahadurgarh, Haryana.
+Najafgarh is a town in the South West Delhi district of Delhi, India.
+It is one of the three subdivisions of the South West Delhi district.
+Najafgarh is located on outskirts of NCT Delhi in south western part of Delhi sharing its territory limits with Gurgaon and Bahadurgarh, in Haryana.

 History

+Before the foundation of modern Najafgarh, the site was occupied by the town of Mas'ūdābād.
+Mas'ūdābād was listed in the Ain-i-Akbari as a pargana in sarkar Delhi.
+It was assessed at 2,809,156 dams in revenue and supplied a force of 30 cavalry and 30 infantry.
+It was described as having an old brick fort and a prominent Jat population.

-Najafgarh was named after Mirza Najaf Khan (1723–1782) the commander-in-chief of the Mughal Army under King Shah Alam II.
-He marched several kilometers from the capital of Shahjahanabad to establish a military outpost, which would guard Delhi against attacks by British, Rohillas and Sikhs.
+Najafgarh was named after Mirza Najaf Khan (1723–1782) the commander-in-chief of the Mughal Army under the Emperor Shah Alam II.
+He marched several kilometres from the capital of Shahjahanabad to establish a military outpost, which would guard Delhi against attacks by British, Rohillas and Sikhs.
 He built a strong fort, in the suburbs beyond the capital city, and settled a small number of the Mughal here.
 That fort was later named Najafgarh.
-After the death of Najaf Khan, Najafgarh later became a fortified stronghold of the Rohilla Afghan chieftain Zabita Khan (b.
-1785).
+After the death of Najaf Khan, Najafgarh later became a fortified stronghold of the Rohilla Afghan chieftain Zabita Khan.

 During the Indian Rebellion of 1857, and as a part of the Siege of Delhi, the Battle of Najafgarh took place on 25 August 1857 between Indian rebels and East India Company soldiers.
 Approximately 800 people were killed.
 After the defeat of the Mughal troops in 1857, Delhi came under the control of the British Empire in 1858.
 Najafgarh became a part of Delhi district of the Delhi Division of Punjab Province.
 Delhi was transferred from the North-Western Provinces (later the United Provinces) to Punjab by the British Government in 1859.

 In 1861, the North-Western Provinces education system was abolished in Delhi, and a new system for schools modelled on the Punjab education system was introduced by W.M.
 Holroyd, the Inspector of Schools for the Ambala Division.
 New schools were opened at Narela, Najafgarh, Mehrauli and their suburbs.
 Several schools were opened in the following decades.
 The Delhi Normal School was shifted to Najafgarh from Kashmere Gate in 1911.
 The Delhi Normal School, with a small attached Model School, trained its teachers in closer accordance with European methods than any other Normal School in Northern India.

 In 1947, Najafgarh became a part of independent India and fell under the union territory of Delhi.
 Najafgarh Assembly Constituency was established in 1993 when the Delhi legislative assembly was re-established after the Constitution (Sixty-ninth Amendment Act, 1991) came into force.
 This declared the Union Territory of Delhi to be formally known as National Capital Territory of Delhi.
 Najafgarh is now one of the most populous electoral regions in the National Capital Region of India (NCR).
 Najafgarh is surrounded by 70 villages bordering Haryana.
 The borders are 10 km to 15 km from the main Najafgarh Market.